Capture of Regina Trench: Analysis

-On 5 October, Gough had issued a Memorandum on Attacks which summarized the lessons of the battle.
+On 5 October, Gough had issued a Memorandum on Attacks which summarised the lessons of the battle.
 Gough pointed out that maintaining the momentum of an attack required that succeeding waves and reserves not wait for opportunities to intervene in the battle, because communication delays left them with no time to act.
-Brigadiers should reorganize the troops holding successive objectives, since these troops became reserves once the advance had moved on and should move with the advance.
-Divisional commanders should create reserves by reorganizing their brigades.
+Brigadiers should reorganise the troops holding successive objectives, since these troops became reserves once the advance had moved on and should move with the advance.
+Divisional commanders should create reserves by reorganising their brigades.
 Headquarters should be placed where attacks could be seen, to keep in touch with events when communications broke down, a chronic problem which was increased by distance from the front line.
 Telephone links in the rear were far easier to maintain but became less important once the infantry battle began.
 Corps headquarters also had the benefit of air observation and less need of direct communication with troops on the battlefield, since their main role was counter-battery artillery-fire, which was independent of the infantry battle.
 The attack was to be maintained by the use of reserves moving towards objectives laid down before the attack, to make them independent of messages from the front line, which were often delayed and out of date if they arrived.